Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 Where can I buy a second-hand SAD light?

-Second-hand, used SAD lights are sold on Ebay, Shpock, Gumtree, and Facebook marketplace.
+Second-hand, used SAD lights are sold on Ebay, Gumtree, and Facebook marketplace.

 Lumie Halo in daytime mode